jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ## Authors

 Last name of all authors on the publication.
-Separate mutiple names with "; ".
+Separate multiple names with "; ".
 Note that __all__ authors named in the publication should be recorded in the same order as in the publication.
 E.g. for the Compadre-paper: Salguero-Gómez; Jones; Archer; Buckley; Che-Castaldo; Caswell; Scheuerlein; Conde; Baudisch; Brinks; de Buhr; Farack; Gottschalk; Hartmann; Henning; Hoppe; Römer; Runge; Ruoff T; Wille J; Zeh; Vieregg; Altwegg; Colchero; Dong; Hodgson; de Kroon; Lebreton; Metcalf; Neel; Parker; Takada; Valverde; Vélez-Espino; Wardle; Franco; Vaupel.

 ************************************************

 ## Journal

 Record the name of the journal from which data were sourced.
 If the data were sourced from a book, thesis, report, or conference talk/poster, record that as appropriate.
-For journal abbreviations see complete list longlist here: http://images.webofknowledge.com/WOK46/help/WOS/A_abrvjt.html.
+For journal abbreviations see list here: http://images.webofknowledge.com/WOK46/help/WOS/A_abrvjt.html.

 If no abbreviation is available in both of those list, take a look into the paper.
 Often there are abbreviations in the left corner of the paper or at the first page.